dainst/idai-field/README.md

 The typescript files are compiled once, so it is recommended to configure your IDE to do that continuously in the background for you.

-`npm start` open the app in a new browser window.
+`npm start` opens the app in a new browser window.
 The command  starts the application and takes care that changes made to scss files result in automatic conversion to css.

 ## Configuration